-Even the passive movement of the legs in combination with loading on the feet leads to an activation of the leg muscles and therefore increases venous blood backflow due to the muscle pump effect.
+The passive movement of the legs in combination with loading on the feet leads to an activation of the leg muscles and therefore increases venous blood backflow due to the muscle pump effect.
 Due to this support of the cardiovascular system, the blood pressure and stroke volume can be maintained even if the patient gets verticalized.
-Therefore earlier verticalization of the patient is feasible and safe because the loaded leg movement prevents the patient from an eventual collapse or secondary brain damages by antagonizing orthostatic stress.
-Additionally, passive movement helps to avoid secondary damages of the musculoskeletal system.
+Therefore, earlier verticalization of the patient is feasible and safe because the loaded leg movement prevents the patient from an eventual collapse by antagonizing orthostatic stress.